PhilipCastiglione/SIT215_PBL4/README.md

 readme
 comments
-select parents stochastically, rather than always choosing best use more pandas/numpy in the GA to speed up store progress against test as well as train data, for QA chart training results predict with some random samples of the data tune hyper parameters
+select parents stochastically, rather than always choosing best store progress against test as well as train data, for QA chart training results predict with some random samples of the data tune hyper parameters - maybe build a way to do this faster/in batches or something